 The Alliance of Automobile Manufacturers and Association of Global Automakers this month declared that all “post-collision vehicle repairs” must follow OEM repair procedures.

-The policy statement by the two trade groups — who represent 99 percent of U.S. new car and light truck manufacturers — formally aligns automakers with the stance held for nearly a decade by the three national collision repair trade groups and I-CAR.
+The policy statement by the two trade groups — who represent 99 percent of U.S. new car and light truck manufacturers — formally aligns automakers with the stance held for nearly a decade by the three national collision repair trade groups, Assured Performance and I-CAR.
 It also matches what courts have supported — perhaps most notably with the $31.5 million 2017 John Eagle Collision verdict (later settled for an undisclosed amount).

 “There was a time when a basic understanding of autobody repair would allow a repairer to fix 9 out of 10 vehicles that come into a shop.
 That time has passed,” Auto Alliance government affairs senior director Wayne Weikel said in a statement Wednesday.
 “If a collision shop is going to fix the cars of today, they cannot use the repair procedures of yesterday.
 The only way to repair today’s vehicle is by following the OEM recommended repair procedures on every repair.”